Please ensure Javascript is enabled for purposes of website accessibility Page 4: Bookshare Formats

 Bookshare materials are also available in audio formats (human narrated or synthesized speech) that readers can listen to on a smartphone, tablet, or computer media player.
 However, readers cannot view any text through these formats.
 Let’s take a look at how Gema and Thomas read using audio formats.

-At home Gema usually prefers to listen to books rather than read them in braille because audio formats are more portable than bulky embossed books or a refreshable braille display.
+For leisure reading at home, Gema usually prefers to listen to books rather than read them in braille because audio formats are more portable than bulky embossed books or a refreshable braille display.

 Even when Thomas doesn’t have access to a computer, he can listen to audio formats anywhere using his smartphone and earbuds.